marcel-w-linux/Portfolio/Project_4/README.md

 	additional, extra	 - ...

 After translating all the words from the dictionary, accuracy statistics are provided.
 For all previously mistranslated words, the script is rerun until all translations are entered correctly.
+Thanks to the randomness, we avoid associating the meanings of words that appear in a fixed order, for example, when we have the following entries in the dictionary:
+...
+evaluate	-	oceniać
+manner	-	sposób
+facility	-	funkcja, zdolność
+...
+we can associate that after the word 'oceniać' there is the word 'sposób' but we may not remember that the word 'manner' means 'sposób'.

 The script also takes one additional option:
 '-e': to translate to the opposite language (in this case, from Polish to English).